roots/bud/sources/@repo/docs/content/dev/index.md

 ## Testing

-Unit and integration tests are run with `swc-jest`.
+Unit and integration tests are run with `vitest`.

 Most tests are stored in `tests/`.